 Lab Services Overview

-Chemical EOR Formation Development
+Chemical EOR Formulation Development

-Thorough laboratory evaluation of EOR formulations is essential to ensure selected chemistries are economically viable and robust.
+Thorough laboratory evaluation of EOR formulations is essential to ensure selected blends are economically viable and robust.
 We obtain practical EOR formulations using a rigorous laboratory program which sets the standard in development of EOR solutions worldwide.

 Independent Evaluation of Chemicals